19 Jul Custom Orthotics

-Next time you put on your favourite shoes, take a moment to check out the insoles.
-Often times, you’ll find there’s not a lot in there!
-Manufacturers typically use thin liners or generic foam insoles that do not provide any support to the arches of your feet.
-When you purchase insoles from a pharmacy or department store, chances are very high that they are not a perfect match for your feet.
-Although there are some products that claim to be “custom fit,” this is not the same as custom made.
-Continue reading to learn more about custom orthotics.
+Why are custom orthotics important?
+Well, the next time you put on your favourite shoes, take a moment to check out the insoles.
+You’ll probably find there’s not a lot in there!
+Companies typically use thin liners or foam that don’t provide any support for your feet.
+When you purchase insoles from a pharmacy or department store, there is a slim chance that they will actually fit your feet well.
+Although there are some products that claim to be “custom-fit,” these are not the same as custom-MADE.

 How do Custom Orthotics Work?

 Custom orthotics are support insoles made perfectly for your feet.
 They are placed inside footwear to give more support for flat feet, to relieve pain in the ball of the foot, or help sore heels.
 Movement in the feet and ankles can cause the following symptoms:

 - Muscle aches